 Since the mid-1960s, many people claim to have seen Bigfoot in the bald cypress forest.
 A TV report has been made on this subject.

-We must admit that the spectral forms of the bald cypresses are haunting.
+I must admit that the spectral forms of the bald cypresses are haunting.
 When dusk falls, the imagination races with creepy thoughts.
-Even we thought we saw strange shapes as we captured photographs.
+Even I thought I saw strange shapes as I captured photographs.